MichalOpoka/ecfr/cfr/title-41-Public-Contracts-Property-Management/subtitle-B-Other-Provisions-Relating-Public-Contracts/chapter-60-Office-Federal-Contract-Compliance-Programs-Equal-Employment-Opportunity-Department-Labor/part-60-1-Obligations-Contractors-Subcontractors/subpart-B-General-Enforcement-Compliance-Review-Complaint-Procedure/section-60-1.24.md

 (iii) A statement of the disposition of the case, including any corrective action taken and any sanctions or penalties imposed or, whenever appropriate, the recommended corrective action and sanctions or penalties.

-(2) A written report of every preaward compliance review required by this regulation or otherwise required by the Deputy Assistant Secretary, shall be developed and maintained.
+(2) A written report of every preaward compliance review required by this regulation or otherwise required by the Director, shall be developed and maintained.

 (3) A written report of every other compliance review or any other matter processed involving an apparent violation of the equal opportunity clause shall be made.
 Such report shall contain a brief summary of the findings, including a statement of conclusions regarding the contractor's compliance or noncompliance with the requirements of the order, and a statement of the disposition of the case, including any corrective action taken or recommended and any sanctions or penalties imposed or recommended.